 Usually, there are two possible methods to make Windows Server 2012 R2 work as normal, namely reinstall Windows Server 2012 R2 and restore Windows Server 2012 R2 from backup, but there are some controversies between them.

 - Reinstall Windows: It's said to be the safest method if your computer is infected by viruses or you want to factory reset Windows Server 2012 R2.
 The problem is that your programs, specific drivers, and personal data are not retained after reinstallation.

 - Restore OS from backup: This method saves the operating system, installed programs, specific drivers, personal data, etc in a backup, so you can restore everything from backup, not only OS, but also files, and more.

 Thus, considering data security, you can clearly see the second method is a better choice.
 But if your system is infected or you want to reset it to default settings, try Reinstall Windows.

-Windows Server comes with a built-in backup software - Windows Server Backup, which enables you to create a full backup, bare metal backup, system state backup, and more.
+Windows Server comes with free backup software - Windows Server Backup, which enables you to create a full backup, bare metal backup, system state backup, and more.
 So many users choose to create system image backup in Windows Server 2012 R2 with it, and then you can perform Windows Server 2012 R2 system restore to get your server computer and data back.

 It requires an installation disc or Windows Server 2012 R2 recovery drive to boot your computer and perform a system restore from the recovery environment.
-If just create a system state backup for Windows Server 2012, the process will be a little complicated.
-You need to reinstall Windows and then restore system state backup.

 - choose to restore system within Windows or from the recovery environment.